-FADE TO BLACK by Robert White
+Crime Fiction FADE TO BLACK with Robert White

 The Big Thrill Discusses FADE TO BLACK with Robert White

-Book Cover: FADE TO BLACKFADE TO BLACK’S stories present characters you might see on any street in any town anywhere.
+FADE TO BLACK’S stories present characters you might see on any street in any town anywhere.
 Or maybe you wondered about the guy at the end of the bar brooding over his drink.
 What’s he thinking about?
 Or the woman who cut her eyes away from you as you passed her on the street.
 What’s on her mind?
 And then you went about your day not giving another thought to that stranger.
 Here’s your opportunity to see what lurks beneath the surface, and it’s not pretty–malignant intentions, murderous plans, festering hatreds, and dark secrets never meant to come to light.
 Have fun exploring the depths of human behavior; you won’t be disappointed.

 Robert White recently sat down with The Big Thrill to discuss his latest crime fiction, FADE TO BLACK.